opendocsg/opendoc-supreme-court-judgements/2019_SGHC_48/report.md

 6       The petitioners are three individuals who were involved in the management of certain companies, in particular, companies in the “Sourcelink” and “Canaan” groups of companies.

-7       The property in question, chiefly comprising company files and various electronic devices, was seized by the police on 6 June 2017[\[note: 1\]](#Ftn_1) pursuant to investigations commenced by the Commercial Affairs Department of the Singapore Police Force (“CAD”) into offences committed under the Penal Code (Cap 224, 2008 Rev Ed) and the Companies Act (Cap 50, 2006 Rev Ed).[\[note: 2\]](#Ftn_2) Although there were three petitioners involved in this case, the investigations were substantively directed at only the first petitioner, Mr Lee Chen Seong Jeremy (“Mr Lee”).[\[note: 3\]](#Ftn_3)
+7       The property in question, chiefly comprising company files and various electronic devices, was seized by the police on 6 June 2017[^1] pursuant to investigations commenced by the Commercial Affairs Department of the Singapore Police Force (“CAD”) into offences committed under the Penal Code (Cap 224, 2008 Rev Ed) and the Companies Act (Cap 50, 2006 Rev Ed).[^2] Although there were three petitioners involved in this case, the investigations were substantively directed at only the first petitioner, Mr Lee Chen Seong Jeremy (“Mr Lee”).[^3]

-8       On 5 April 2018, the CAD wrote to Mr Lee, asking for his consent to CAD’s continued seizure and retention of the seized property.[\[note: 4\]](#Ftn_4) Mr Lee responded through his solicitors, M/s Rajah & Tann Singapore LLP, who wrote on behalf of all the petitioners on 12 April 2018 and 17 April 2018 to inform the CAD that the petitioners did not give consent.[\[note: 5\]](#Ftn_5)
+8       On 5 April 2018, the CAD wrote to Mr Lee, asking for his consent to CAD’s continued seizure and retention of the seized property.[^4] Mr Lee responded through his solicitors, M/s Rajah & Tann Singapore LLP, who wrote on behalf of all the petitioners on 12 April 2018 and 17 April 2018 to inform the CAD that the petitioners did not give consent.[^5]

-9       On 6 June 2018, the CAD filed the s 370 Report pursuant to s 370(1)(_b_) CPC.[\[note: 6\]](#Ftn_6) It appeared that no charges had been brought against any of the petitioners by this time.
+9       On 6 June 2018, the CAD filed the s 370 Report pursuant to s 370(1)(_b_) CPC.[^6] It appeared that no charges had been brought against any of the petitioners by this time.
 The prosecution took the position that the property was still relevant for the purposes of investigations.
-The s 370 Report stated that “CAD is investigating into possible offences under Sections 406 and 420 of the Penal Code (Cap 224), Section 148(1) of the Companies Act (Cap 50) and Section 35(1) of the Business Names Registration Act by Jeremy Lee Chen Seong”, and further stated that “\[i\]nvestigations are on-going”.[\[note: 7\]](#Ftn_7)
+The s 370 Report stated that “CAD is investigating into possible offences under Sections 406 and 420 of the Penal Code (Cap 224), Section 148(1) of the Companies Act (Cap 50) and Section 35(1) of the Business Names Registration Act by Jeremy Lee Chen Seong”, and further stated that “\[i\]nvestigations are on-going”.[^7]

 10     The CAD amended the s 370 Report on 2 July 2018 (“the amended s 370 Report”).
-The amendments were mostly of a clerical nature,[\[note: 8\]](#Ftn_8) and involved the correction of some typographical errors in the s 370 Report, the removal of five items wrongly included in the tables of items seized, and the inclusion of five items the s 370 Report failed initially to describe.
+The amendments were mostly of a clerical nature,[^8] and involved the correction of some typographical errors in the s 370 Report, the removal of five items wrongly included in the tables of items seized, and the inclusion of five items the s 370 Report failed initially to describe.

 11     The reporting of the seizure under s 370 CPC was heard _inter partes_ by the Magistrate on 19 July 2018.
 Before the hearing, the prosecution filed a fresh Annex to the amended s 370 Report (“the Annex”) which gave more details as to how the items seized were relevant to the criminal investigations.
 This Annex should not be confused with the annex that was part of the s 370 Report or the amended s 370 Report.
-The Annex stated that “\[between\] 9 June 2014 and 8 March 2016, CAD received complaints against Jeremy Lee Chen Seong, alleging that he had contravened offences under the Companies Act and Penal Code”.[\[note: 9\]](#Ftn_9) The specific allegations were that he had (1) “cheated an investor into investing in Canaan Medical Pte Ltd”; (2) “misappropriated monies from Mobdown Pte Ltd”; and (3) “managed companies/businesses while being an undischarged bankrupt.”[\[note: 10\]](#Ftn_10) The Annex reiterated that investigations were ongoing.
+The Annex stated that “\[between\] 9 June 2014 and 8 March 2016, CAD received complaints against Jeremy Lee Chen Seong, alleging that he had contravened offences under the Companies Act and Penal Code”.[^9] The specific allegations were that he had (1) “cheated an investor into investing in Canaan Medical Pte Ltd”; (2) “misappropriated monies from Mobdown Pte Ltd”; and (3) “managed companies/businesses while being an undischarged bankrupt.”[^10] The Annex reiterated that investigations were ongoing.

-12     The Magistrate indicated at the hearing on 19 July 2018 that she had “difficulty” determining the relevance of the seized property to the investigations on the material before her, _ie_, the amended s 370 Report and the fresh Annex.[\[note: 11\]](#Ftn_11) The prosecution then asked to be heard _ex parte_.[\[note: 12\]](#Ftn_12) The petitioners objected to this because the parties were already being heard _inter partes_.[\[note: 13\]](#Ftn_13) The Magistrate decided to adjourn the proceedings, allow the prosecution to prepare the _ex parte_ report, and then hear the parties again on whether the prosecution should be allowed to be heard _ex parte_ at this stage in the proceedings.[\[note: 14\]](#Ftn_14) The proceedings were adjourned to 17 August 2018.
+12     The Magistrate indicated at the hearing on 19 July 2018 that she had “difficulty” determining the relevance of the seized property to the investigations on the material before her, _ie_, the amended s 370 Report and the fresh Annex.[^11] The prosecution then asked to be heard _ex parte_.[^12] The petitioners objected to this because the parties were already being heard _inter partes_.[^13] The Magistrate decided to adjourn the proceedings, allow the prosecution to prepare the _ex parte_ report, and then hear the parties again on whether the prosecution should be allowed to be heard _ex parte_ at this stage in the proceedings.[^14] The proceedings were adjourned to 17 August 2018.

-13     Before the adjourned hearing, the prosecution decided of its own accord to file an addendum to the amended s 370 Report (“the Addendum”) on 15 August 2018.[\[note: 15\]](#Ftn_15) This Addendum was made available to the petitioners.
+13     Before the adjourned hearing, the prosecution decided of its own accord to file an addendum to the amended s 370 Report (“the Addendum”) on 15 August 2018.[^15] This Addendum was made available to the petitioners.
 The Addendum furnished yet more information concerning the CAD investigations.
 In particular, paragraph 3 of the Addendum gave more details of the offences Mr Lee was being investigated for, while paragraph 4 specified that the items were seized because “they are believed to constitute evidence of the above offences and therefore relevant to \[CAD’s\] investigations”.
 The original annex to the amended s 370 Report was also updated to “show the relevance of each item to the offence that is being investigated”; a new column was inserted to the right of the tables attributing the items seized to offences committed under the Penal Code, Business Names Registration Act or the Companies Act.

 14     At the adjourned hearing on 17 August 2018, the petitioners vigorously objected to the prosecution having filed the Addendum on its own motion.
 The petitioners also argued that the Magistrate was not entitled to have reference to either the Annex or the Addendum, as both had been filed outside the one-year deadline.
-The Magistrate decided that she could have sight of the Addendum.[\[note: 16\]](#Ftn_16) She made it explicitly clear, however, that she had not requested for information to be put in on an _ex parte_ basis, and that she had instead indicated at the hearing on 19 July 2018 that the prosecution should consider whether it could provide information on an _inter partes_ basis, thus obviating the need for an _ex parte_ hearing.[\[note: 17\]](#Ftn_17)
+The Magistrate decided that she could have sight of the Addendum.[^16] She made it explicitly clear, however, that she had not requested for information to be put in on an _ex parte_ basis, and that she had instead indicated at the hearing on 19 July 2018 that the prosecution should consider whether it could provide information on an _inter partes_ basis, thus obviating the need for an _ex parte_ hearing.[^17]

-15     The prosecution, for its part, indicated that it had placed all relevant material before the court, and was content for the matter to proceed on an _inter partes_ basis.[\[note: 18\]](#Ftn_18) The Magistrate was not persuaded that even the amended s 370 Report with its Annex and Addendum was sufficient to satisfy her of the continued relevance of the seized property to the CAD’s investigations.[\[note: 19\]](#Ftn_19) The prosecution then made an application to place additional information before the Magistrate on an _ex parte_ basis.[\[note: 20\]](#Ftn_20) The petitioners also objected to this, on the basis that the prosecution had no right to make _ex parte_ applications once the _inter partes_ hearing had begun, but also because it had forsaken any such right, having stated its willingness for the matter to proceed _inter partes_.
-The Magistrate ultimately decided that she could hear the prosecution _ex parte_ even though the _inter partes_ hearing had begun.[\[note: 21\]](#Ftn_21) The petitioners then indicated that they would be applying to the High Court for a criminal revision of the proceedings below.
+15     The prosecution, for its part, indicated that it had placed all relevant material before the court, and was content for the matter to proceed on an _inter partes_ basis.[^18] The Magistrate was not persuaded that even the amended s 370 Report with its Annex and Addendum was sufficient to satisfy her of the continued relevance of the seized property to the CAD’s investigations.[^19] The prosecution then made an application to place additional information before the Magistrate on an _ex parte_ basis.[^20] The petitioners also objected to this, on the basis that the prosecution had no right to make _ex parte_ applications once the _inter partes_ hearing had begun, but also because it had forsaken any such right, having stated its willingness for the matter to proceed _inter partes_.
+The Magistrate ultimately decided that she could hear the prosecution _ex parte_ even though the _inter partes_ hearing had begun.[^21] The petitioners then indicated that they would be applying to the High Court for a criminal revision of the proceedings below.

 16     The petitioners duly filed the petition for criminal revision on 27 August 2018.